 Certificado de Empadronamiento

-About a month following your appointment, you will be able to request a Certificado de Empadronamiento at any Oficina de Ayuntamiento in the region.
+About a month following your appointment, you will be able to request a Certificado de Empadronamiento at any office in the region.
 Make sure to bring your ID with you alongside your appointment.
-No extra application forms are needed because you should be already registered with the townhall.
+You can apply for an appointment exactly the same way you did previously.
+No extra application forms are needed because you should be already registered.
 Regardless, it’s a good idea to bring your volante de empadronamiento as well.

 For certain bureaucratic processes in Spain, the Certificado de Empadronamiento must not be more than three months old to be considered valid proof of address.
-It is a very simple process to request a current dated Certificado de Empadronamiento from the Oficina de Ayuntamiento, and it can be done whenever you might need it.
+It is a very simple process to request a current dated Certificado de Empadronamiento, and it can be done whenever you might need it.

 Back to Navigation